Namati stories – part one

 Namati’s programme officer Baindu Koroma and her team soon discovered there was no official lease agreement between the company and Dambala.
 The community said Gold Tree had promised them schools, roads, drinking water, hospitals and even a monthly cash payment.
 But without a lease agreement, the company could not be held to any of those promises.

-The Namati team visited the Dambala community to draft an agreement, and met first with the landowners to get the process underway.
+The Namati team visited the Dambala community to draft an agreement and met first with the landowners to get the process underway.

 “We asked them to tell us what they wanted to see in the new agreement,” Baindu says.
 “We were there to offer guidance as to what was feasible under the law.”

 Once the team had compiled the community’s terms, they sent them to Gold Tree which then communicated their reactions and counter offers.
-The team then communicated what the company was offering and the discussions begin in earnest.
+The team then communicated what the company was offering and the discussions began in earnest.

 Abu Junisa Mannah is a diamond miner who serves as a community mobiliser; an intermediary of sorts who relays information between the Namati team and Dambala community.
 He describes the community as “isolated” from the rest of the country in terms of development.